Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 How Heating Curves and Weather Compensation Work Together

-These two features must work together for the system to perform properly.
+These two functions must work together correctly for a heat pump system to perform properly.

 Why These Settings Must Work as One System

-Heating curves set the baseline relationship between outdoor conditions and system output.
+The heating curve establishes the baseline relationship between outdoor conditions and flow temperature.

 • Flow temperature